 When the First Player dissolves in tears as he recites scenes from the fall of Troy, Hamlet exclaims at the intensity of the actor’s identification, by contrast with his own frozen feelings and incapacity.
 Hecuba’s tragedy becomes the emblem of empathy, produced more intensely by dramatic representation than by real life.
 Recent, near obsessive returns to the Iliad and the matter of Troy, refract current conflicts, and these renderings and revisionings act upon the emotions and attitudes of the spectator and the reader.
 Marina Warner will explore the way this return to the most ancient war in literature, especially in the work of women writers and artists, makes a claim for the function of art and realigns the question of catharsis.

 27th April 2012

 ‘Marina Warner on Enchanted Forests’ – Hansel and Gretel, Snow White, Red Riding Hood… fairy tales are full of stories that take place in enchanted forests.
 And sacred woods and trees figure strongly in mythic traditions, from the British Isles to the Norselands to ancient Sumeria.
 Marina Warner writes about art, symbolism, myth and fairy tales.
 She explores the many meanings of forests in the human imagination.
 An interview for TTBOOK radio can be listened to here.

 30th March 2012

-MW interviewed by Tom Ashbrook on Stranger Magic: Charmed States and The Arabian Nights’ for WBUR Boston NPR Radio.
+Marina was interviewed by Tom Ashbrook on Stranger Magic: Charmed States and The Arabian Nights for WBUR Boston NPR Radio.
 The programme can be downloaded here.